Sample-efficient and Scalable Exploration in Continuous-Time RL: : Continuous-time Optimistic Model-Based RL

 \end{theorem}

 \cref{thm: one} bounds the regret of \combrl w.r.t.~the model complexity.
+Importantly, this shows that the learning performance depends also on how efficiently the MSS collects informative measurements.

 For GP dynamics, where the well-calibration assumption is true and the monotonicity of the variance holds, \citet{treven_efficient_2023} show that the model complexity $\complexity_N(\vf^*, S)$ is sublinear for many common kernels and MSSs, e.g., grows with $\operatorname{poly} \log(N)$ for the RBF kernel and equidistant MSS.
 Therefore, for common kernels and MSSs, \combrl enjoys sublinear regret in the GP setting, and the policy converges to the optimal policy $\vpi^*$.

 For the unsupervised setting without an external reward signal, the regret term as defined in \cref{eq:regret} does not apply, and instead we analyze the sample complexity of reducing epistemic uncertainty.